fatemehazimi990/Paper-Reading/README.md

 # Paper Reading
+## ICLR2021
+1) [In Defense of Pseudo-Labeling: An Uncertainty-Aware Pseudo-label Selection Framework for Semi-Supervised Learning](https://openreview.net/forum?id=-ODN6SbiUU): This paper studies Semi-Suervised Learning (SSL).
+The paper suggests that consistency regularization, a popular approach in SSL has limitations such as requiring domain-specific data augmentation.Psudo-labeling on the other hand does not have these lmimitation but underperforms relative to consistency regularization.
+They suggest that this is due to high amount of noise in the pseudo labels which resulst from over-confident models.
+They make a connection between network calibration and uncertainty estimation and by including model uncertainty in the process of pseudo label selection, reduce the noise level and improve the overall performance.
+They experiment with multiple methods for uncertainty estimation and show that all this methos achieve similar results.
 ## ICCV2021
 1) [COTR: Correspondence Transformer for Matching Across Images](https://github.com/ubc-vision/COTR)
 2) [Warp Consistency for Unsupervised Learning of Dense Correspondences](https://arxiv.org/abs/2104.03308)